 What is the Apprenticeship Levy?

-The Apprenticeship Levy is a Government initiative to increase the level of investment in skills and training.
+The Apprenticeship Levy is a Government initiative to increase investment in skills and training.
 It applies to employers across the UK with a paybill in excess of £3 million.
-The College has been paying the Apprenticeship Levy since April 2017, with annual payments of over £2 million.
+The university has been paying the Apprenticeship Levy since April 2017, with over £2 million in annual payments.
 We can draw on our Levy payments to fund training for apprentices, who may be new staff or existing employees.

 What is an apprenticeship?